 - Sleep posture.
 Sleeping on your stomach with your head twisted to one side is a recipe for neck strain.
 But sleeping in any position can be a problem if your neck isn’t sufficiently supported.

 - Pillow choice.
-If your pillow is too high or too low, your head will bend away from the neutral spine position.
+If your pillow is too high or too low, too firm or too soft, your head will bend away from the neutral spine position.
 Finding the right pillow can be difficult.
 Some people prefer memory foam because it molds to the head and neck, providing support where you need it most.

 - Other issues.
-Sore necks can also be caused by other orthopedic conditions like a muscle strain, osteoarthritis of the cervical spine, or a slipped disc.
+Neck pain can also be caused by other orthopedic conditions like a muscle strain, osteoarthritis of the cervical spine, or a slipped disc.
 Seeing an orthopedic physician can help to determine whether you have another issue that may be contributing to a pain flare-up when you sleep.

+When you are asleep, your body is at rest.
+Your spine and other joints are not bearing any weight.
+This should not cause pain.
 If you have back pain when you sleep (most commonly, lower back pain), chances are it’s caused by something other than your sleep posture.
-You may have an underlying issue like osteoarthritis of the spine, a slipped or herniated disc, osteoporosis, sciatica, or even an infection.
-A sleep disorder may also contribute to back pain.
+You may have an underlying issue like osteoarthritis of the spine, a slipped or herniated disc, sciatica,

 For most people, though, daytime posture and lifestyle is a huge contributor.
 Back strains from carrying heavy objects, for example, can strain muscles and ligaments.
 Holding an awkward body position when driving, sitting at a desk, or standing and walking can also lead to muscle tension or weakness on one side of the body.